Policy & Climate

 We are creating technology-neutral tools to aid community-centered decision-making.
 To get to zero, different places will adopt different technology mixes based on their specific social, political, and economic needs.
 We want to make that process easier and more transparent so that more communities can successfully reach their climate goals as quickly as possible.
 Learn more.

-Engaging New Mexican communities in developing an equitable and just approach to siting advanced reactor facilities
+Engaging New Mexican communities in developing a fair and just approach to siting advanced reactor facilities

 Lead: Aditi Verma